 Two arguments suggest that unrepeated nouns can range over pluralities.
 First, unrepeated nouns can co-occur with numerals, as illustrated in (10)-(11).
 By itself, this fact could be analyzed in a variety of ways.
 But several researchers have argued that numerals should be treated as modifiers (see Chierchia 2010, who in this respect follows Ionin and Matushansky 2006).
-If we assume that modification is intersective, 7 BOOK is true of those objects x such that x is in the extension of BOOK and x is made of exactly seven objects.
+If we assume that modification is intersective, $7 \, BOOK$ is true of those objects x such that x is in the extension of BOOK and x is made of exactly seven objects.
 This requires that BOOK in (10) should include strict pluralities in its extension, and similarly for TROPHY in (11).

-- (10) 7MUSEUM HAVE 7 BOOK.
+''' (10) MUSEUM HAVE 7 BOOK.

 'The museum has 7 books.'

-(ASL, 32, 0166d; 3 judgments) - 7MUSEUM HAVE 7 TROPHY.
+(ASL, 32, 0166d; 3 judgments) '''

+(11) 7MUSEUM HAVE 7 TROPHY.
 'The museum has 7 trophies.'
 (ASL, 32, 0168d; 3 judgments)

 Second, earlier literature emphasized that unrepeated ASL nouns can have plural readings.
-Thus Petronio 1995 gives two possible translations for (12) (where in her transcription - preserved below - t over MOVIE encodes topic marking).
-Similarly, she notes that depending on the context language where all nouns can be construed as count nouns without coercion", and this is possible "because the grammar of the language allows its speakers to treat concrete portions of a kind as atoms".

-(13) could mean: The student(s) is/are frustrated, and the teacher(s) is/are upset.
+Thus Petronio 1995 gives two possible translations for (12) (where in her transcription - preserved below -t over MOVIE encodes topic marking).
+Similarly, she notes that depending on the context the first clause of (13) could mean: The student(s) is/are frustrated, and the teacher(s) is/are upset.
 Koulidobrova 2018 makes similar remarks.12

-- (12) t MOVIE, WOMAN LOVE.
+(12) t MOVIE, WOMAN LOVE.

 'The woman loved the movie.'

 'The women loved the movie.'

+(Petronio 1995)

-(Petronio 1995) - (13) STUDENT FRUSTRATE, TEACHER UPSET.
+(13) STUDENT FRUSTRATE, TEACHER UPSET.
 (Petronio 1995)